Sports Coaching in Sri Lanka

 - For support on any of the above email us firstname.lastname@example.org

-Monday Friday : After breakfast you will be volunteering during the day at local education projects and head over to the sports centre after lunch till evening helping with sports.
-You can also assist with sports early morning as well.Evenings: You will have evenings free for cultural activities such as visiting Temples in the area, local markets or to chill by the beach!
+Tuesday to Saturday : After breakfast you will be volunteering during the day at local education projects.
+In the afternoons you can head over to the sports centre after lunch till evening helping with sports.
+You can also assist with sports early morning as well before breakfast.
+You will have evenings free for cultural activities such as visiting Temples in the area, local markets or to chill by the beach!

+We highly recommend utilising your free days to explore Sri Lanka.
 Located along the Southern coastline of Sri Lanka, you will have access to nearby beaches and you can take part in the local activities such as diving or surfing.
-Just a few hours away are major cities and tourist destinations such as the capital of Colombo or the major city of Galle.
+Just a few hours away are major cities and tourist destinations such as the capital of Colombo or the historical city of Galle.
+If you love animals you can also go tot Yala National Park for a wildlife Safari.

 What Happens When I Arrive?